joegair/gair-group-docs/page/computation/code-free-dft.md

 # **Rotate Torsions**

 At this point we've optimized the cis geometry for alpha-diazoacetone and performed a single-point calculation.
 Now we need to repeat this process on the trans conformer.
 To generate inital coordinate for the the trans conformer, select 'Right Mouse' in the ChimeraX GUI, then select 'Bond Rotation'.
 Right click and drag about the bond torsion that you seek to manipulate.
 You can now generate a QM input for geometry optimization and frequency calculation using the the same settings that we used for the cis isomer.
+{: .text-justify }

 <img src="./images/dihedral.gif" alt="rotate about dihedral" width="800">

 # **Analyze Thermochemistry**

 After performing a geometry optimization, frequency calculation, and single-point calculation on the cis and trans conformers of diazoacetone we are ready to analyze the thermochemistry of the conformational equilibrium.
 Thermochemical analysis can be performed the ChimeraX+SEQCROW GUI.
 First, open the optimization and single point jobs for each of the structures you wish to compare.
-In this case,
+In this case, {: .text-justify }

 ```
 ketone_cis.out
 ketone_cis_sp.out